red-gate/web-kata/kata3-ts.md

-# React App Kata 103
+# React App Kata 103 in TypeScript

 Code for **Kata 103** is available in the [app3-ts](app3-ts) folder.

 ## Learning aims

-Learn about how to use Typescript with React.
+Learn about how to use TypeScript with React.

 ## Task

-Write the JavaScript/React code to:
+Write the TypeScript/React code to:

 * Filter products by name
 * Show/Hide product descriptions